spring-petclinic/spring-petclinic-cloud/README.md

 mvn spring-boot:build-image -Pk8s -DREPOSITORY_PREFIX=${REPOSITORY_PREFIX} && ./scripts/pushImages.sh
 ```

+Since these are standalone microservices, you can also `cd` into any of the project folders and build it indivitually (as well as push it to the registry).

 You should now have all your images in your Docke registry.
 It might be good to make sure you can see them available.

 Make sure you're targeting your Kubernetes cluster